WayPointVenturesOrg/onboard-docs/_posts/04-create-microlearning-modules/2021-11-05-prepare-github-working-environment.md

 ---
 layout: page
-title: Prepare a working environment in GitHub
+title: Prepare VSC and GitHub
 subtitle:
-description: How to create a fork, the module scaffolding, and the MLS branch by working in GitHub and VSC
+description: How to set up VSC and prepare a working environment in GitHub.
 author: kcarlson
 date: 07 Nov 2021
 post-number: 4.5